-Figure 4: Floodplain Management's ongoing and new projects in FY 2018.
-National Flood Insurance Program The Department serves as the National Flood Insurance Program (NFIP) Coordinating Office for the State of Nebraska.
+Figure 4: Floodplain Management's ongoing and new projects in FY 2019.

+National Flood Insurance Program

+The Department serves as the National Flood Insurance Program (NFIP) Coordinating Office for the State of Nebraska.
 The NFIP Coordinator serves as a liaison between FEMA, Nebraska community floodplain administrators, and the general public.
-Numerous Community Assistance Visits, Community Assistance Contacts, and Ordinance Review Assistance efforts have been completed around the State (Figure 5).
 This typically involves floodplain management or flood insurance-related technical assistance that may be used to support community floodplain management decision-making.
+These activities include Community Assistance Visits, Community Assistance Contacts, Ordinance Review Assistance and assistance to communities wanting to join the NFIP.
+As of June 28, 2019, Nebraska has 409 NFIP Communities, 8,669 NFIP policies, and a total coverage of \$1,770,303,700.

-Department staff provides technical assistance to help communities interested in joining the Community Rating System program.
+Department staff also provides technical assistance to communities interested in joining the Community Rating System program.
 CRS allows communities to get credit for implementing floodplain management activities above the NFIP minimum requirements, in the form of flood insurance premium reductions.
-The Department helps the communities in the State save approximately \$743,000 per year in flood insurance premium costs.
-There are currently five communities in Nebraska participating in CRS and there are four new communities working on their applications.
+The Department helps the communities in the State save approximately \$700,000 per year in flood insurance premium costs.
+There are currently six communities in Nebraska participating in CRS: City of Fremont, class 8, City of Omaha, class 7, City of Valley, class 8, City of Lincoln, class 5, City of Papillion, class 7, and the City of Scottsbluff, class 9.
 NFIP coordination activities and CRS assistance activities provide resources to communities that support floodplain management planning and the management of floodplain development.